The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Concluding remarks

 \section{Concluding remarks}

-We have proved that the existence of superluminal objects is independent of (hence consistent with) the kinematics of special relativity, see Theorem~\ref{thm-indep}.
-A future task is to investigate how far this independence result can be extended beyond kinematics.
-It is important to continue this investigation within an axiomatic framework of logic stating our axioms explicitly.
+We have axiomatically proved that the existence of superluminal objects is independent of (hence consistent with) the kinematics of special relativity, see Theorem~\ref{thm-indep}.

+A future task is to investigate, within a similar axiomatic framework, how far this independence result can be extended beyond kinematics.
+For a similar independence result of relativistic particle dynamics using the axiomatic framework of \cite{dyn-studia}, \cite{msz-wku}, \cite[\S 5]{SzPhd}, see \cite{MSzFTL}.

+It is important to continue this investigation within an axiomatic framework of logic stating all the assumptions explicitly.
 Otherwise, there is a danger that some of our tacit assumptions will remain hidden and we will not see clearly the logical connection between our theory and the possibility of the existence of FTL particles.